All dogs need toys to keep their brains and bodies busy.

-- MENTALLY STIMULATE YOUR DOG: This food-dispensing dog toy keeps dogs mentally and physically active...
+- Mentally Stimulating Toys for Dogs: This dog treat toy keeps dogs mentally and physically active...

-- CUSTOMIZABLE IQ TREAT BALL: Your furry friend gets smarter as they play with this interactive dog...
+- Treat Dispensing Dog Toys: Your furry friend gets smarter as they play with this interactive dog...

 Features: The Pet Zone IQ Treat Ball is a customizable dog toy that gives you the ability to adjust the difficulty level by spinning an internal adjustment ring.
 This will help keep your pup interested after he’s figured out the basic method for getting the treats.